The ’21–’22 school year begins August 16. Read an update from the Head of School here.

 Submit Baptismal Certificate

-A copy of the student’s passport showing non-immigrant visa status
+A copy of the student’s passport showing non-immigrant visa status and birth certificate

 Copies of both parents’ passports with non-immigrant visa status (if applicable)

 Copies of both parents’ and student’s Thai Household Registration